 We are noticing three different technology trends:

-- Telemedicine: One of the major benefits of telemedicine over in-person alternatives is that it reduces contact between patients, healthcare workers, and other patients.
+- Telemedicine: One of the major benefits of telemedicine over in clinic alternatives is that it reduces contact between patients, healthcare workers, and other patients.

 - The Internet of Medical Things (IoMT): Various devices and smartphone apps have become important in monitoring and preventing chronic illnesses.